In The Balear Islands there are many new groups, such as Espiral d'Embulls.

 There is also a Catalan cuisine that seeks to prepare imaginative, creative

-dishes, the fruit of the wisdom of true artists, who are the heirs of a long and
+dishes, the fruit of the wisdom of true artists, who are the heirs of a

 fertile culinary tradition.

-The work of two typical cooks of this new generation has made a great impact on
+The work of two typical cooks of this new generation has made a great impact

 the world of gastronomy, and they have received international recognition.

-Ferran Adrià, chef at "El Bulli", a restaurant set in the countryside of the
+Ferran Adrià, chef at "El Bulli", a restaurant set in the

 Costa Brava, at Cala Montjoi, received his third star from the prestigious